heptarch/heptarch.github.io/drafts/dogs.md

 $$

 Interestingly, the optimality condition is unchanged for $\alpha < \beta_\min$!
 This is because the factor of $I_{\beta_\min}(a, b)$ drops out on both sides.
 This leads to two phases of optimal play:
-- *Stationary phase*: Calculating the global optimal $\alpha^*$ one based on the initial prior.
-Use this threshold as long as $\beta_\min > \alpha^*$.
+- *Stationary phase*: Calculating the global optimal $\alpha^\ast$ one based on the initial prior.
+Use this threshold as long as $\beta_\min > \alpha^\ast$.
 - *Boundary phase:* Once $\beta_\min \leq \alpha^*$, "snap" to just below $\beta_\min$.

 By the way, you might wonder if we should be playing Baysian *game theory*, but here, there is no real sequential decision making; either you're the first spotter (which is a decision process, essentially) or you are the second spotter and your strategy is completely dictated.

 ## Shape parameters

 You will have noticed that we fixed the "shape parameters" $a, b$ in the beta distribution; that makes sense for a single game, but we can update those parameters over the course of multiple games.
 I won't discuss the update process here, but it's also Bayesian.
-A reasonable initial choice of distribution is centred on a small value of $\beta$ with a long-tail, e.g. $a = 2, b = L$ for some large $L$.
+A reasonable initial choice of distribution is centred on a small value of $\beta$ with a long tail, e.g. $a = 1, b = L$ for some large $L$.
-In this case, there
+We can approximate